Yo. Welcome. I’m ELIZABETH ACEVEDO.

 I hail from New York City and I’m the youngest child and only daughter of Dominican immigrants (Wepa!).
 I’ve gotten all kinds of schooling: from learning the essential elements of writing and performing at the little park on my block, to receiving a BA in Performing Arts from The George Washington University and an MFA in Creative Writing from the University of Maryland.
 I’ve been a part of corner cyphers, and fancy workshops and I don’t put those credits here to big myself up, but just to pay respect to the academic and non-academic settings that inform my work; that forced me to find my voice and taught me to take up space.

 On some real tip, reading and writing changed the course of my life and because of both, I now understand myself better.
 This is not my official bio (although you can find that below, if you’d like).
-This is my personal invitation for you to explore my website, to interact with my work, to find joy here and to be boldly moved to let your own joy loose upon the world.
+This is my personal invitation for you to explore my website, to interact with my work, to find more information here and to be boldly moved to let your own creativity loose upon the world.

-She holds a BA in Performing Arts from The George Washington University and an MFA in Creative Writing from the University of Maryland.
-With over fifteen years of performance experience, Acevedo has been a featured performer on B.E.T, TV One’s Verses and Flow and has also delivered several TED Talks.
+ELIZABETH ACEVEDO is the New York Times best selling author of the award-winning novel, THE POET X. She holds a BA in Performing Arts from The George Washington University and an MFA in Creative Writing from the University of Maryland.
 She has graced stages nationally and internationally including renowned venues such as The Lincoln Center, Madison Square Garden, the Kennedy Center of the Performing Arts, South Africa’s State Theatre, The Bozar in Brussels, and the National Library of Kosovo.